dupontcyborg/compress-utils/algorithms/README.md

-# compression-utils/algorithms
+# compress-utils/algorithms

-This folder is used during the `compression-utils` build process to:
+This folder is used during the `compress-utils` build process to:

 - Clone upstream compression algorithms into `algorithms/<algorithm>/src/`
 - Build these algorithms into `algorithms/<algorithm>/build/`